This pregnancy, I’ve dealt with a lot of advice… even more so than with my first child. And I’ve heard ALL of the old wives tales it seems!

-Myth #2: If you lift your hands above your head, the umbilical cord will get tangled around the baby’s neck and it will choke.
+Myth #2: Don’t lift your hands above your head or the umbilical cord will get tangled around the baby’s neck and it will choke.

 I can’t even make sense of this one in my head.
 Why does lifting my hands over my head make a cord wrap around something in my uterus?
 Anyone?
 Anyone?
 Didn’t think so – very untrue…no movement I do makes any difference to the umbilical cord.
 My goal is just to move as little as possible…when people are looking.

 Old Wives Tale #3: If the heart rate is above 140, the baby is a girl.
 If it’s fewer than 140, the baby is a boy.

 This is dumb.
 Boy is this dumb.
 Annie’s heart rate was always low – even the doctor was convinced she was a boy.
 When she popped out and was a girl, we were all astounded.
 Everything pointed to her being a boy.
 And yes, she’s still ornery to this day – takes after her arm-raising Mama.

 Myth #4: When a pregnant woman sees something really ugly, it means she’ll have an ugly baby.

 Quick!
 Someone get me some eye patches!

 Myth #5: If you carry high, it’s a girl.
 If you carry low, it’s a boy.